Documentation Index

 - Choose YES or NO

-- Use market price
+- Use the current market price

 - Enter quantity